isaink/CloningTumblr/MVP.md

 # The App for Trends + Fans
 `[∞influers]`
 Origin of `infinite influencers` INF-LUENCERS, and from the similitude of sounds: flux, flow.

 The App that makes closer relations between fans and trends.

-Is an App built with Express and React.
+Is an Full-Stack App built with Express, React and Redux.
 It's a social media for blog users + fans that allows following blogs, interact with other bloggers thru shares, give likes contents, and be aware of the new trends by tags.

 Gives the idea of accessibility infinite-trend for users-fans thru visual contents on scroll endless.

 ### Brand Idea:
-Using symbol of Inifinite, signal of capturing a photo (moving fingers) Visual Interface
+Using symbol of Inifinite.
+Visual Interface...
 Colors Palette: --

 ## Minimum viable product Follows: